 Another potential disadvantage: Because it includes lignin, in addition to white cellulose, high-yield paper isn't as bright white as chemically bleached paper, although that may not be a concern for most users.
 On the 100-point brightness scale used for paper, it rates an 84.
 Papers designed for color printing usually have brightness ratings in the high 90s.

 Because of the presence of lignin, high-yield paper doesn't retain its color for as long as conventional papers.
 Like old newsprint, which also contains lignin, it will eventually turn yellow.

 Finally, this paper may not be as "green" as you might think.
 Aside from the obvious fact that it requires trees, the paper doesn't use recycled material, nor does it come from sustainable forests -- both of which are considered important standards for more environmentally responsible paper [source: NPR].
 You are, of course, free to reuse or recycle your own paper.
 Most office supply stores also sell a variety of recycled paper or paper taken from sustainable forests.

-For more information about different types of papers and similar topics, please look over the links on the next page.
+For more information about different types of papers and similar topics, please look over the links below.